touying-typ/touying/themes/university.typ

 ///
 /// Example: `#focus-slide[Wake up!]`
 ///
-/// - `background-color` is the background color of the slide.
+/// - background-color (color, none): is the background color of the slide.
 Default is the primary color.
 ///
-/// - `background-img` is the background image of the slide.
+/// - background-img (string, none): is the background image of the slide.
 Default is none.
 #let focus-slide(background-color: none, background-img: none, body) = touying-slide-wrapper(self => {
   let background-color = if background-img == none and background-color == none {
     rgb(self.colors.primary)